etais-ee/etais-web/using/self_service.md

 > *In order to be able to use batch queues in ETAIS you need to setup your FreeIPA profile.
 You can do it in [your profile](https://minu.etais.ee/#/profile/freeipa-account/).*

-Batch resource allocation in one of ETAIS HPC centers can be created by selecting "Batch processing" from Service Store or by going to "Resources: Batch processing" and clicking on "Create" button.
+Batch resource allocation in one of ETAIS HPC centers can be created by selecting "Batch processing" from Marketplace or by going to "Resources: Batch processing" and clicking on "Create" button.

 ![Configuring a new batch allocation](../images/project-batch-list.png)